 The practical bottleneck in RS therefore lies not in the segmentation capacity of SAM itself, but in how to generate suitable prompts that bridge high-level reasoning with low-level execution.
 Concretely, this involves (i) \emph{semantic grounding}—mapping implicit, compositional queries to the correct subset of instances and their spatial extents; (ii) \emph{spatial precision and instance control}—deciding where and how prompts (e.g., boxes and points) should be issued so that SAM yields accurate masks under scale variation, clutter, and ambiguous boundaries; and (iii) \emph{automation at scale}—eliminating the brittleness and cost of manual prompt design.
 Our solution is to train the LVLM to automatically generate such high-quality prompts that faithfully reflect both user intent and RS scene context, while keeping SAM frozen to preserve its universality and avoid domain-specific retraining.

 Building on this idea, we present Think2Seg-RS, a training-efficient framework for RS reasoning segmentation.
-In our design, the LVLM (Qwen-2.5-VL family) is the only trainable component and is optimized to produce well-formed JSON-structured prompts (a bounding box plus two positive points per instance) from image–text inputs, while a frozen SAM2 \citep{ravisam} executes segmentation conditioned on these prompts.
+In our design, the LVLM (Qwen-2.5-VL family) is the only trainable component and is optimized to produce well-formed JSON-structured prompts (a configuration validated by our ablation study: a bounding box for localization and two positive points for refinement) from image–text inputs, while a frozen SAM2 \citep{ravisam} executes segmentation conditioned on these prompts.
 To bridge the reasoning--segmentation gap, we adopt Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} with a simple, result-oriented reward composed of (i) an output-format reward (ensuring valid \verb|<think>|/\verb|<answer>| tags and JSON) and (ii) the final Intersection-over-Union (IoU) of the SAM-produced mask.